flash62au/EngineDriver_Home/docs/operation/gamepads.rst

   * 'M' or 'Volume Mute' = Mute IPLS
 * T0 - T5 = Specify a throttle for next command |br|\ Must be 'T' followed by one digit |br|\ or 'Esc' followed by two 'F' button equivalents F10=0, F1-F9=1-9 |br|\ The following command will sent to the specified throttle regardless of the currently selected gamepad throttle.

-All other keyCodes are ignored
+All other keyCodes are ignored.

+These same keycodes are used by the DIY Arduino controllers.